k4rtikay/tictactoe/README.md

-Key Concepts Demonstrated
+Key Concepts Demonstrated:

 Factory Functions: Used to create player objects with unique properties and methods.
 Module Pattern: Encapsulates game board logic and control flow, ensuring a clean separation of concerns.

-Technologies Used
+Technologies Used:

 HTML, CSS, JavaScript (ES6+)

-How to Play
+How to Play:

 Open the game in your browser.
 Enter player names when prompted.
 Take turns clicking on the game board to place "X" or "O".